openhive-network/hive/doc/git-guidelines.md

 ## Branches
 - `master`: Points to the latest version of code that is production-ready, and has been tested in production.
 This is the branch we recommend for exchanges.
 Any tag pointing released versions (i.e. `v1.27.0` is set to commits pointed by this branch)
 - `develop`: The active development branch.
 We will strive to keep `develop` in a working state.
 All MRs must pass automated tests before being merged.
 While this is not a guarantee that `develop` is bug-free, it will guarantee that the branch is buildable in our standard build configuration and passes the current suite of tests.
 That being said, running a node from `develop` has risks.
-We recommend that any block producing node build from `master` or even using explicit tag i.e. `v1.27.0`.
+We recommend that any block producing node build from `master` or even using latest released explicit tag i.e. `v1.27.5`.
 If you want to create and test new features, `develop` is the correct branch you should create your feature branch from.

 ### Releases